xpack/web-doxygen/website/docs/api/classes/translatorafrikaans.md

-<p>Used to get the LaTeX command(s) for the language support.
+Used to get the LaTeX command(s) for the language support.
 This method should return string with commands that switch LaTeX to the desired language.
-For example</p>
+For example

 <pre><code>"\\usepackage[german]{babel}\n"
 </code></pre>

-<p>or</p>
+or

 <pre><code>"\\usepackage{polski}\n"